 A lot of entrepreneurs wonder what state should be used to incorporate a new business.
-Is it their own state or maybe another state like Delaware or Nevada?
+Should it be their own state or maybe another state like Delaware or Nevada?
 There is no easy answer to that question, however, there are definite benefits for some businesses to incorporate in states other than where they conduct business.

-Let’s look at some examples of why you might incorporate out of state and then we’ll review a few situations that will require you to register a foreign qualification.
+Let’s look at some examples of why you might incorporate out-of-state and then we’ll review a few situations that will require you to register a foreign qualification.

-Why People Consider Incorporating Out of State
+Why People Consider Incorporating Out-of-State

 Many people choose to incorporate their businesses in a state other than where they live.
-There are a few reasons business owners do this:
+There are a few reasons business owners do this.

 1. Money Savings